Explore this Watershed

 The Switzer family has been ranching atop the Ogallala Aquifer in the Sandhills of Nebraska for generations.
 As their family grows, their water needs grow.
 See how they have adapted to balance family and land for a sustainable future.

-Look for more episodes coming in June 2019.
+Look for more episodes coming in Summer 2019.

 About This Series